OpenWebAdvocacy/website/src/pages/walled-gardens.md

 ## 4. Effective Competition?

-> "Businesses that face effective competition dare not raise prices, or cut down on quality standards, for fear of losing customers to their competitors (and so losing money)"
+> Businesses that face effective competition dare not raise prices, or cut down on quality standards, for fear of losing customers to their competitors (and so losing money)
 > <cite>[Dr Michael Grenfell](https://www.gov.uk/government/speeches/michael-grenfell-should-competition-authorities-intervene-in-digital-markets)</cite>

-> "For the foreseeable future, iOS will be the dominant access pathway, passport, monetizer and platform for not just digital life, but virtual ones.
-Apple holds this role because it makes best-in-class hardware, offers the best apps, and operates the most lucrative app store."
+> For the foreseeable future, iOS will be the dominant access pathway, passport, monetizer and platform for not just digital life, but virtual ones.
+Apple holds this role because it makes best-in-class hardware, offers the best apps, and operates the most lucrative app store.
 > <cite>[Matthew Ball - Venture Capitalist, Writer](https://www.matthewball.vc/all/applemetaverse)</cite>

 iOS Safari faces no effective competition as Apple has banned the engines that differentiate other browsers.
 Customers have little recourse short of buying another phone.